 Ten Boer - Between the Damsterdiep and the Ten Boersterbos lies a four-hectare landscape park.
 In the park you will find a six-metre-high hill, the Spottershill.
 On top you will find a pair of corten steel binoculars made by Herbert Koekkoek.
 The viewer's lens is focused on the city of Groningen, in reference to the partnership the former municipality of Ten Boer had with the city.
 Fancy actively discovering art?
 De Grote Kijker' is part of a cycle route that Kunstpunt has set out along art in Ten Boer.

-Groningen - North, oost, south or west.
-Whichever way you come from, when you drive into the city, chances are you will come across one of the city markers.
-They were placed in 1990 in honour of Groningen's 950th anniversary.
-Just as gateways used to mark the city's borders.
-Each artwork was designed by a different artist, making for a colourful collection of works.
-From a joker on a tower of cards to an electricity mast indicating the days of the week.
+Groningen – north , oost, south or west.
+Whichever direction you’re coming from, when you drive into the city, there’s a good chance you’ll come across one of the city markers.
+They were installed in 1990 to mark the 950th anniversary of Groningen.
+Just as the city gates once marked the city’s boundaries.
+Each artwork was designed by a different artist, resulting in a colourful collection of works.
+From a joker on a tower of cards to an electricity pylon displaying the days of the week.

 De Baak

-Lutjegast - In a meadow near Lutjegast stands a pile of stones, but not just any pile of stones.
-You may not realise it at first glance, but you are standing here on the northernmost tip of an offshoot of the Drents Plateau.
-A landscape formed by several ice ages.
-In those times, many boulders from Scandinavia came this way.
-The work is a reference to the history of the area.
-And the name says it all: the 6.5-metre-high work of art is a beacon in the landscape.
+Lutjegast – In a meadow near Lutjegast stands a pile of stones, but not just any pile of stones.
+You might not realise it straight away, but you are standing here on the northernmost tip of a spur of the Drents Plateau.
+A landscape shaped by various ice ages.
+During that time, many erratic boulders drifted this way from Scandinavia.
+The work is a reference to the area’s history.
+And the name says it all: the 6.5-metre-high artwork is a beacon in the landscape.

 Hemelpoort